houghtos/AWS-Seq/README.md

     - 23       -- with security key (.pem) name and file address (see examples).
 This can be removed if you do not use security keys.
 Strongly recommend a security group with all inbound/outbound access disabled if this is the case.
     - 30       -- with AWS region
-    - 65       -- with the name of your AWS security group (requires SSH inbound)
+    - 65       -- with the name of your AWS security group (above for line 23 for restrictions)

   2.  **terraform.tvars**: Set your AWS key/secret key